 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
-Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-Algoma Utilities is responsible for providing high quality canals, and pumping stations managed by public water systems are needed to bring a reliable supply of water to our taps daily.
+Lead in drinking water is primarily from materials and local business or industry.
+Firefighting, municipal parks, and public swimming pools all need lots of water.
+An array of pipes, canals, and pumping stations managed by public water systems are needed to bring a reliable supply of water to our taps daily.
+Our water tells the story of how we use water from nation's lakes, rivers, and groundwater aquifers, and why it's important to be smarter about how we use it.